hashicorp/terraform-website/content/source/docs/cloud/integrations/service-now/index.html.md

 To start using Terraform with ServiceNow Catalog Integration, you must already have:

-- A [Terraform Enterprise](https://www.hashicorp.com/products/terraform/) account, either on app.terraform.io or on a Terraform Enterprise installation.
+- An account on a [Terraform Enterprise](https://www.hashicorp.com/products/terraform/) instance.
 - A ServiceNow instance or developer instance.
 You can request a ServiceNow developer instance at [developer.servicenow.com](https://developer.servicenow.com/).
 - A [supported version control system](../../vcs/index.html#supported-vcs-providers) (VCS) with read access to repositories with Terraform configuration.
-- A git repository to host the ServiceNow integration.
+- A private Git repository to host the ServiceNow integration.

 It does not require additional ServiceNow modules and has been tested on the following ServiceNow server versions:

 - Madrid
 - London

+## Obtaining the ServiceNow Integration

+Before beginning setup, you must obtain a copy of the Terraform ServiceNow Catalog integration software.
+Contact your HashiCorp sales representative to get access to the software.

+Once you have obtained the files from your sales representative, check them into a private Git repository before beginning these setup instructions.

 ## Terraform Enterprise Setup